KyleKing/recipes/docs/poultry/dump_chicken_pot_pie.md

 - Bake until golden-brown and bubbling, about 30 min
     - If the dough has browned, but the filling isn't warmed, tent with aluminum foil
 - Let cool for 5 to 10 minutes before serving

-## Notes

-- For poaching, any cut of chicken can be used.
-Additionally, the poaching liquid can be stock, spices, or any number of aromatics.